 We teach our teenagers math, science, and history.
-We help them perfect the art of scoring a goal or playing the trumpet.
+We’ll help them perfect the art of scoring a goal or playing the trumpet.
 We talk to them about music, books, and movies.
-But somehow, some of the most necessary lessons in life get glossed over.
+And yet somehow, some of the most necessary lessons in life get glossed over.

 Dating and relationships are activities that our teenagers will engage in, either now or as adults, yet many of us let our kids muddle through teenage relationships without guidance.
 We cross our fingers and hope they make it through to adulthood unscathed.
-But just like any other skill, we must teach our teenagers how to be in relationships—and support our teenagers as they figure it out.
+Just like any other skill, however, we must teach our teenagers how to be in relationships.
+And we must support our teenagers as they figure it out.

 So … where to start?

-Each person’s pages are filled with unique knowledge and experiences that have made them who they are and it would be wrong to expect all parents to teach their teenagers the same curriculum for life.
+Each person’s pages are filled with unique knowledge and experiences that have made them who they are.
+It would be wrong to expect all parents to teach their teenagers the same curriculum for life.
 Conversations about dating and relationships are complex.
-Undoubtedly, as each parent ponders what to say, their past experiences will come into play as will their values and beliefs.
+Each parent should ponder what to say.
+In addition, be mindful that past experiences will come into play, as will values and beliefs.

-This template is designed to assist with conversational formulation—building your way into sensical discussions with your teenager will help you say what you want to say in an organized and thought-out manner.
+This template is designed to assist with conversational formulation.
+It will help you build your way into logical discussions with your teenager.
+And you will be more prepared to you say what you want in an organized and thought-out manner.
 Take time to turn the questions over in your mind as these are important lessons for your child.
 Building a foundation of trust and reciprocity will go a long way.

 1. Share Your Own Stories

 First, think about the message you want to pass on to your teenager and pick a story from your past about an experience with dating and relationships that will set the tone for the conversation.
 When a parent shares his or her story, it starts a conversation and creates a dialogue, as opposed to coming off as a lecture.